Darxo/Hardened/README.md

 ## Key Differences from CC BY-NC-SA 4.0:

 - **No Donations:** Explicitly prohibits soliciting or accepting any form of financial contributions related to the mod.

+# List of Unideal things in the mod
+- Ancient Gladius is a bit too strong with its native 3 AP attack on a whopping 38-43 daamge
+- The 25% more threshold on the stab skill is laughable and not enough to nerf its versatility